Fino2020/LoopRepair/README.md

     ```
     python run.py
     ```
-3. _After every time you run or terminate the `run.py`, remove `/data/` dataset and replace it using `/data_bak`.
+3. _After every time you run or terminate the `run.py`, remove `/data/` directory and replace it using `/data_bak` directory.
 This step aim to keep the program the same as original program._
     ```
     rm -rf /data/
     cp /data_bak/ /data/